Installation & Licensing Center

 - Ensure this was successful by Re-Running "chkdsk c:" as you did the steps above and insure there are no errors.

 - Lastly, if errors were found in your initial check, we recommend running Crystol Disk Info, which can check the health of your hard drive and ensure a failing hard drive is not the root cause of the disk errors.

-- Disk errors can can also be caused by improper shutdowns or software or other hardware errors as well.
+- Disk errors can also be caused by improper shutdowns or other software/hardware errors.

 Step #3 - Verify Windows Installation Health

 - Open a Administrator Command Prompt and run the following commands sequentially.